-FEMP’s Renewable Energy Procurement (REP) Program helps federal agencies meet their renewable energy and clean energy goals, reduce environmental impacts, and improve resiliency.
+FEMP’s Renewable Energy Procurement (REP) Program helps federal agencies meet their renewable energy goals, reduce environmental impacts, and improve resilience.
 The REP Program bridges information gaps to help agencies meet their renewable energy goals and requirements.

 The Energy Policy Act (EPAct) of 2005 requires no less than 7.5% of total agency electricity consumption to come from renewable energy in fiscal year 2013 and thereafter.
-In 2015, Executive Order (E.O.)
-13693 established a renewable goal of 30% by 2025 with interim goals starting in 2016.
-Renewable electricity generated on federal agency land or buildings and used by that agency receives double credit toward this goal (see "Bonus Credit" on page 26 of the E.O.
-13693 Implementing Instructions).
-In addition, E.O.
-13693 requires federal agencies to inventory and reduce greenhouse gas emissions.
+Renewable electricity generated on federal agency land or buildings and used by that agency receives double credit toward this goal.

 There are two renewable energy procurement pathways available to federal agencies: